aelassas/wexcommerce/README.md

 ## wexCommerce

-wexCommerce is an open-source and cross-platform single-vendor marketplace built with Next.js for high-performance rendering and SEO, MongoDB for flexible data modeling, and Stripe and PayPal for secure and global payment processing.
+wexCommerce is an open-source and cross-platform single-vendor marketplace offering an SEO-optimized web storefront and a powerful admin panel for managing your online store.

 It integrates [Stripe](https://stripe.com/global) and [PayPal](https://www.paypal.com/us/webapps/mpp/country-worldwide) payment gateways, allowing you to choose the most suitable option for your region.
 If Stripe isn't available in your country, PayPal offers a reliable alternative for smooth transactions.